Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: The recipes should be styled displayed in an appealing way

 ### Tasks:
-- [x] Add RecipeList class view to views.py with logic and queryset for recipes
+- &check; Add RecipeList class view to views.py with logic and queryset for recipes
-- [x] Add URL path for the RecipeList view to urls.py
+- &check; Add URL path for the RecipeList view to urls.py
-- [x] Create index/homepage template with content, logic and styling
+- &check; Create index/homepage template with content, logic and styling
-- [x] Create base template with header and footer navigation
+- &check; Create base template with header and footer navigation
-- [x] Add links to homepage in base template navigation menus
+- &check; Add links to homepage in base template navigation menus
-- [x] Test functionality
+- &check; Test functionality

 28. As a **user** I can **view the featured recipe on the home page** so that **I can see what the recommended recipe of the week is**